rjwalls/CS4401-notes/2020-01-01-basics_bufferoverflows.md

 adjacent memory.

 This type of bug is called a **buffer overflow**.
 Now, machines have a lot of memory, so what does in matter if a few bytes get overwritten?
+Sometimes, it doesn't (seem to) matter!
+Your program may continue executing, at least for a little while, without any apparent issue.

-Now we have to consider what is next to this buffer in memory.
+To understand the true problem with buffer overflows we have to consider what is next to our buffer in memory.

 Let's take a step back to fill in some details.
+Many of these details  will likely be familiar to you from other classes.

 *Virtual Address Space:* The operating system provides many wonderful abstractions to processes executing on the machine.
 One of the most important